 - Money - How to pay a German car -

-Most sellers accept cash payment only, Some accept payment to the bank by TT (telegraphic transfer).
+For a newer or an high value car a buyer will have to arrange a transfer to the sellers bank.
+Because of Money Laudry Law most sellers don't accept no cash payment anymore.
 No one will accept a cheque or payment by credit card, no PayPal.
 Be careful If a seller ask you for payment by Western Union or Monegram!
 Please read my fraud warning.
 Many sellers know about de-registration and temporary plates - ask them.
 Some sellers even help you to transport the car to the port or know about exporting.

 Our currency is the Euro.
 Nobody here will accept other currencies for a car sale.